danachen/blog/blog/_posts/2021-04-18-leetcode-post-50.md

 category: blog
 ---

-After a few weeks, I've gone through a selection fo 50 Leet problems.
+After a few weeks, I've gone through a selection of 50 Leet problems.
 Some thoughts.

 - It's enjoyable to go through a concept and work through problems, from easy to hard.
 It's a steep learning curve going from understanding the basic principle of a concept, to bolting on additional data structure in support of the concept, and in the case of hard problems, having to keep track of additional variables.
 - Remembering how to solve easy to medium problems after the first time is about 50/50.
 What I can solve one time, seems to stay solvable the second time around.
 What I had trouble with the first time, stays problematic, which leads me to suspect that there's issues that I'm still murky about in the problem.